8 Science-Backed Things You Can Do Now To Help You Live Longer

 "The No. 1 cellular pathway that's involved in aging is called the insulin-signaling pathway," says Rountree.
 "What does that say?
 That blood sugar regulation is really at the core of the aging process.
 So that translates into a basic rule of not eating refined carbohydrates."

-Lipman agrees, adding that as we get older, our capacity to metabolize carbohydrates actually decreases, so we have to adjust.
+Lipman agrees, adding that as we get older, our capacity to metabolize carbohydrates actually decreases.
 This may be why a large body of research suggests that the traditional Mediterranean diet—think vegetables, fruits, beans, nuts, legumes, whole grains, healthy fats (olive oil), and lean meats—lowers the incidence of chronic diseases and improves longevity.
 Swapping out refined carbs in favor of these nourishing whole foods also helps curb chronic inflammation, a process associated with a number of age-related chronic diseases.

 4. Consider intermittent fasting.